nuxeo/nuxeo-bench/README.md

 ## Release Benchmark protocol

+ Use the trigger job: http://qa.nuxeo.org/jenkins/job/trigger-nuxeo-reference-bench/

- First choose a benchid/benchname like: nuxeo81/Nuxeo 8.1 and keep it for all the runs.
+ Choose a benchname like: Nuxeo 8.1

- Then Schedule bench with http://qa.nuxeo.org/jenkins/job/nuxeo-reference-bench/

-  - one per dbprofile
-  - dbprofile=mongodb with nbnodes 1, 3, 4
-  - dbprofile=postgrsql with nbnodes 1, 3, 4

- There is no need to use a classifier here.

  Use the following job to add the results in the "milestone" category: http://qa.nuxeo.org/jenkins/job/nuxeo-reference-site-add/

  Soon the resutls will be listed on the site: http://qa.nuxeo.org/benchmarks/milestone/

 # About Nuxeo

 Nuxeo provides a modular, extensible, open source [platform for enterprise content management](http://www.nuxeo.com/products/content-management-platform) used by organizations worldwide to power business processes and content repositories in the area of
 [document management](http://www.nuxeo.com/solutions/document-management),
 [digital asset management](http://www.nuxeo.com/solutions/digital-asset-management),
 [case management](http://www.nuxeo.com/case-management) and [knowledge management](http://www.nuxeo.com/solutions/advanced-knowledge-base/).
 Designed